fbpx

 Born Free is an international charity that is at the forefront of protecting wildlife and endangered animals across the globe.
 In Kenya, Born Free’s main activities include providing education about the importance of wildlife conservation and setting up wildlife conservation centres and reserves across the country, including the Meru Heritage Lion Project, work in the Amboseli National Park and the Mount Kenya Project.

 Since 2012, Born Free has participated in alleviating the problem of lion hunting through the Maasai Olympics.
 The Maasai Olympics is the brainchild of the wildlife charity Big Life Foundation and the involvement of eight Maasai elders who sought to stop lion hunting amongst their people and make it a cultural taboo.
-The games were thus developed to encourage young men to participate in the organised sports competition based on their traditional warrior skills; thus offering an alternative to the lion hunting.
+The games were thus developed to encourage young men to participate in organised sports competitions based on their traditional warrior skills; thus offering an alternative to lion hunting.

 The Olympics are held once every two years and this year’s competition’s main sponsor is Born Free.
 Since August, local and regional competitions have been held across the country for the Maasai men of warrior age as part of the Olympics.
 The activities of these Olympics aim at educating local communities about the conservation of lions and wildlife, and the importance of human-wildlife co-existence and tolerance.

 On the 15th of December, the final rounds will be held at Kimana, near Amboseli National Park with cash prizes and a breeding bull up for grabs to the winning individuals and communities.
-Some of the activities of the Olympics include 5,000m, 800m, 200m races, high jump, javelin and rungu throw and two events for women: 1,500m and 100m races.
+Some of the activities of the Olympics include 5,000m, 800m, and 200m races, high jump, javelin and rungu throw and two events for women: 1,500m and 100m races.

 Born Free’s C.E.O.
 Howard Jones noted that “Born Free is proud to be involved with the Maasai Olympics and is committed to helping ensure its growing impact and success.”